duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 (db-opmanual-dtbattery-v2-protection-mode)=
 ### Battery protection mode

 The battery is equipped with safety features to prevent damage to others and itself.
-In particular, it has dedicated hardware to protect its cell from low voltage discharge.
+In particular, it has dedicated hardware to protect its cells from low-voltage discharge.

-When a certain low cell voltage level is detected, the battery micro-controller, together with all other active components will be turned off, except the charger.
+When a certain low cell voltage level is detected, the battery microcontroller, together with all other active components will be turned off, except the charger.
 When a Duckiebattery enters protection mode, it will look unresponsive.

 Nonetheless, the charger will "trickle" charge the battery cell until it has reached a safe voltage level, exiting the battery protection mode.

-The battery protection mode can last up to 30 minutes, during which the battery might not indicate a state of charge nor that it is actually being charged.
+The battery protection mode can last up to 30 minutes, during which the battery might not indicate a state of charge nor that it is being charged.
 This does not mean the battery is dead, just "hibernating".

 (db-opmanual-dtbattery-v2-outputs)=
 ### USB outputs

-The battery have two separate 5V 2A USB type A output, namely USB OUT-1 (a.k.a. the muscles) and USB OUT-2 (a.k.a. the brains).
+The battery has two separate 5V 2A USB type A outputs, namely USB OUT-1 (a.k.a. the muscles) and USB OUT-2 (a.k.a. the brains).

 ```{figure} ../../_images/preliminaries_hardware/chap_2_1_images/duckiebattery-outputs.png
 :width: 300px